brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Cloudflare

-Create a free Cloudflare Account at [cloudflare.com][cloudflare] and follow the tutorial [Getting started with Cloudflare][cloudflaretutorial].
+Create a free Cloudflare account at [cloudflare.com][cloudflare] and follow the tutorial [Getting started with Cloudflare][cloudflaretutorial].

 ## Authors & contributors